How to use a home equity line of credit

 - Long-term accessibility and payment: Just as you don’t need to spend your entire HELOC right away, you aren’t expected to repay the entire amount right away.
 Depending on your HELOC provider, your repayment term may be as long as 20 years.

-As with any major financial decision, you should give yourself an additional level of comfort by seeking counsel from your banker or financial advisor before determining if a HELOC is right for you.
+As with any major financial decision, you should give yourself an additional level of comfort by seeking counsel from your banker or financial advisor before determining if a home equity line of credit is right for you.
 Carefully review your home equity options to ensure you have the appropriate financial resources to complete your project in the most strategic way possible.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.